Merstham to Tattenham Corner walk

 The shortest route to the station is on the path inside the racecourse parallel to the finishing straight, but the route described below takes in a fine viewpoint.

-Before going out to the road, a short detour off to the right would take you to a memorial plaque on the inside rail for the suffragette Emily Davison14.
+- On the far side a short detour off to the right would take you to a commemorative plaque? on the inside rail.

-For some refreshment places before heading to the station (which is behind the grassy knoll off to your right), cross the B290 carefully to the right of the roundabout ahead.
-The Downs Lunch Box kiosk is in the car park and the Tattenham Corner Beefeater is off to the right, on the other side of Tattenham Crescent.
+- For some refreshment places before heading to the station (behind the grassy knoll off to your right), cross the B290 carefully to the right of the roundabout ahead.
+The Downs Lunch Box kiosk is in the car park and the Tattenham Corner Beefeater off to the right, on the other side of Tattenham Crescent.

 Cross the racetrack and turn left (away from the Grandstand), soon crossing Langley Vale Road on a bridge.
 Continue in the same direction all the way down Chalk Lane.
 At the end of this long road turn right into an alleyway (Madans Walk).
 Continue across Avenue Road and through Rosebery Park into Epsom town centre.
 Keep ahead across a series of major road junctions with the A24, then turn left into Station Approach.

-Follow this footpath for 350m (crossing Avenue Road along the way), at which point you can veer right onto a parallel path inside Rosebery Park15.
+- Follow this footpath for 350m (crossing Avenue Road along the way), at which point you can veer right onto a parallel path inside Rosebery Park?.
 Go all the way through the park, passing a pond on your left.
-On the far side continue in the same direction on the B290 (Ashley Road) into the town centre, soon joining the busy A24 at traffic lights.
+On the far side continue in the same direction on the B290 (Ashley Road) into the town centre.

 - Merstham Village Garden contains replica cast-iron rails and an information panel about the Croydon, Merstham and Godstone Railway, an extension to the “first public railway in the world” (but only for horse-drawn freight wagons), the Surrey Iron Railway.
 This section opened in 1805 and operated for about 30 years before being superseded by the main Brighton line.